Recapping Loretta Lynn's, the Deegan Bike Claim Situation, & More - Racer X

 Further to what Keefer wrote about the 2023 Yamaha YZ450F, I texted back and forth with Eli Tomac about this and yes, he confirmed he was not going to re-sign with Yamaha for another year until he rode the new bike.
 Keefer could probably talk about this process a bit more, but he might get yelled at.

-So anyways, Yamaha drove the bike to his Flying T Ranch, had a stock bike there for photos and then had another bike there with some small mods for SX.
+So anyway, Yamaha drove the bike to his Flying T Ranch, had a stock bike there for photos, and then had another bike there with some small mods for SX.
 They had Kyle Chisholm shake it down for them (Kyle also did the photos for them there for PR) to make sure it was good for Eli.
 The next day Tomac rode the bike and was very stoked with the new model and decided to re-up for 2023 (SX-only).
 Eli also told me how stoked he was that they kept the cable clutch on the bike which to me, might explain why Yamaha is making a separate hydraulic unit for sale through GYTR.
 Perhaps the R&D department wanted the hydraulic on there, the company knew Eli greatly preferred the cable one (like, GREATLY) and so this was the compromise?
 I wonder.
 Either way, good news for fans of Yamaha and Eli Tomac, right?

-Listen to Kyle Chisholm, one of the few riders in the world to have time on the new bike (in MX and SX) talk about his thoughts on the bike, setting it up for ET and more here in the Renthal Reaction podcast.
+Listen to Kyle Chisholm, one of the few riders in the world to have time on the new bike (in MX and SX) talk about his thoughts on the bike, setting it up for ET, and more here in the Renthal Reaction podcast.

 EIGHT YEARS!
 (Matthes)

 Wow, it's been eight years since Malcolm Stewart rode a national.
 I knew it had been a long time, but eight years?
 Wow.
-Stoked to see him come back this weekend at Unadilla as well as his teammate Dean Wilson.
-This will definitely give the Rockstar Husky guys a shot in the arm, I'm not sure how he will do as I would it would be tough coming off injury as well as EIGHT YEARS of not doing any nationals.
-Can someone make sure he knows that these things are two motos and he doesn't leave after the first one?
+Stoked to see him come back this weekend at Unadilla as well as his teammate, Dean Wilson.
+This will definitely give the Rockstar Energy Husqvarna Factory Racing guys a shot in the arm.
+I'm not sure how he will do, as it would be tough coming off injury as well as EIGHT YEARS of not doing any nationals.
+Can someone make sure he knows these things are two motos and he doesn't leave after the first one?

 Head-Scratching Headline/s of the Week